ckeditor/ckeditor5/docs/builds/guides/integration/saving-data.md

 function updateStatus( editor ) {
 	const saveButton = document.querySelector( '#save' );

-	if ( isDirty ) {
+	// Disables the "Save" button when the data on the server is up to date. if ( isDirty ) {
 		saveButton.classList.add( 'active' );
 	} else {
 		saveButton.classList.remove( 'active' );
 	}

+	// Shows the spinner animation.
 	if ( editor.plugins.get( 'PendingActions' ).hasAny ) {
 		saveButton.classList.add( 'saving' );
 	} else {